How to Work with Document Tabs in Google Apps Script

 const allTabs = getDocumentTabs(document);

-allTabs.forEach((tab) => {
+allTabs.forEach(tab => {

 findAndReplaceTextInTab(searchText, replaceText, tab);